raschid/GM_addValueChangeListener-Example/README.md

 1. open the webconsole in this tab
 1. open another tab and webconsole and load https://www.eff.org in this tab

-After your done with the modals  in both tabs, compare the output of the console ...
+After you're done with the modals  in both tabs, compare the output of the console ...

 #### Console-Output on eff-page:
 ![Console-Output on eff-page](./images/eff.jpg)